pagekit/docs/themes.md

 @endforeach
 ```

-All widgets published in the footer position will now be rendered inside a `<div>` with the CSS class `footerclass`.
+All widgets published in the footer position will now be rendered inside a `<div>` with the CSS class `.footerclass`.
 If the title should be displayed, it will be rendered as a `<h3>`.

 ## Where to go from here?

 Now that you have a basic theme, you may want to:

-- add additional configuration to your theme.
-See [Configuration](configuration.md)
+- Add additional configuration to your theme.
+See [Configuration](configuration.md) for more information.
-- add a settings page to your theme.
-See [Settings](settings.md)
+- Add a settings page to your theme.
+See [Settings](settings.md) for more information.
-- upload your theme to the Pagekit marketplace so others can enjoy it.
-See [Marketplace](marketplace.md)
+- Upload your theme to the Pagekit marketplace so others can enjoy it.
+See [Marketplace](marketplace.md) for more information.